Plumsail/actions/source/flow/actions/sharepoint-processing.rst

     *  -  Template Content
        -  PnP Provision template as xml text or .pnp file
-       -  Review examples of microsoft Flows:
+       -  Review examples of microsoft templates `here <https://provisioning.sharepointpnp.com/>`_

-          - `Create site from PnP template <../how-tos/sharepoint/create-site-pnp.html>`_
-          - `Create list or library from PnP template <../how-tos/sharepoint/create-list-library-pnp.html>`_
-          - `Create Modern page from PnP template <../how-tos/sharepoint/create-modern-page-pnp-template.html>`_
     *  -  SharePoint Site URL
        -  This property defines the context of the action.
 The action will be executed on specified SharePoint site.
        -  :code:`https://contoso.sharepoint.com/sites/subSite`